charlestolley/python-snmp/docs/source/exceptions.rst

    This exception type indicates a non-zero error-status in a Response-PDU.

-   .. py:data:: status
+   .. property:: status
       :type: ErrorStatus

       The error-status from the Response-PDU.

-   .. py:data:: index
+   .. property:: index
       :type: int

       The error-index from the Response-PDU.

-      The value of this attribute is guaranteed to be between zero and the length of the ``variableBindings`` (inclusive), even if the value from the Response-PDU is outside of that range.
+      The value of this attribute is guaranteed to be between zero and the length of the ``variableBindings`` (inclusive), even if the value from the Response-PDU is (illegally) outside of that range.

-   .. py:data:: variableBindings
+   .. property:: variableBindings
       :type: VarBindList

-      The list of variable bindings from the Response-PDU.
+      The :class:`VarBindList<snmp.smi.VarBindList>` from the Response-PDU.

 .. py:exception:: NoSuchName(ErrorResponse)

    A special case of :class:`ErrorResponse` to make it easy for an SNMPv1 application to handle ``noSuchName`` responses.
 Whereas most error-status values indicate an exception, SNMPv1 uses ``noSuchName`` as part of normal operation.
-Since this is a sub-type of :class:`ErrorResponse`, it must be handled by an earlier ``except`` block:
+In order to handle the two types separately, the ``except NoSuchName`` block must come first.

    .. code-block:: python